Supply chain sustainability: Background

 Many companies are limited to measuring the sustainability of their own business operations and are unable to extend this evaluation to their suppliers and customers.
 This makes determining their true environmental and social costs highly challenging.
-However much progress has been made in defining supply chain sustainability and benchmarking tools are now available that enable sustainability action plans to be developed and implemented.
+However much progress has been made in defining supply chain sustainability and benchmarking tools are now available that enable sustainability action plans to be developed and implemented, although progress remains more limited.
 A study conducted in 2017 researched the correlation between supply chain position (how close or far the firm is from the end user in the supply chain) and firm performance.
 The study findings concluded that suppliers located farther upstream in the supply chain (farther from the end user), had the most to gain financially from sustainable supply chain management.

 Environmental impact

+The goods and services of the global economy produce many environmental impacts, ranging from the introduction of greenhouse gases that cause climate change, to biodiversity loss, freshwater depletion, excess biochemical flows, and introduction of novel pollutants.
+Initiatives to quantify these impacts across supply chain tiers through product accounting (e.g., European Product Environmental Footprints, or Environmental Product Declarations) or through corporate efforts (e.g., Greenhouse Gas Protocol for climate or Science Based Targets Network for land, water, ocean, and biodiversity).
+As companies are setting climate targets, suppliers’ operations can be responsible for a majority of company’s total emissions, depending on the industry and their position in the supply chain.

-Climate change poses a new risk to supply chains and a need to increase their resilience.
-As companies are setting carbon footprint targets, suppliers’ operations are responsible for 65% to 95% of a company’s total emissions.
-These environmental impacts are evident across industries, for example, food and beverage companies are particularly vulnerable to the impacts of climate change as changing weather patterns can disrupt agricultural production.
+Some of these impacts are doubly material in that both the company's actions influence the environment, and there are risks/opportunities that affect the company's performance.
+For example, Climate change poses a new risk to supply chains and a need to increase their resilience.These environmental impacts are evident across industries, for example, food and beverage companies are particularly vulnerable to the impacts of climate change as changing weather patterns can disrupt agricultural production.
 Measuring supply chain resilience on factors such as natural resource availability, infrastructure, financial resources, and social safety networks among others, can help them respond to challenges and create better supply chains in the process.